andersy005/anaconda-deploy-cheyenne/miniconda/manual.md

 # Specify the location to use when creating new environments
 # Make sure to change this to some place more permanent and with more space
 # such as your work directory i.e /glade/work/YOURUSERNAME/miniconda/envs
+# Replace $YOURUSERNAME with your username
-conda config --add envs_dirs /glade/scratch/abanihi/miniconda3/envs
+conda config --add envs_dirs /glade/work/$YOURUSERNAME/miniconda3/envs
+conda config --add pkgs_dirs /glade/work/$YOURUSERNAME/miniconda3/pkgs

 # Install pip any time Python is installed.
 conda config --set add_pip_as_python_dependency True